 As you approach Loch Gairloch, the B8056 on your left provides the first optional excursion, taking you the 9 miles along single track roads through a series of scattered townships to the superb beach at Redpoint, complete with magnificent views to Skye.

 Back on the A832 you proceed past the harbour at Charlestown to Gairloch, the centre of which lies a little way along the B8021. the Gairloch Heritage Museum is well worth a visit.
-Carrying on along this road gives a second optional excursion, 12 miles each way past Melvaig and along some very narrow roads to Rubha Reidh, a magnificent location.
-Those wishing to walk the final three miles along the private road to the Rubha Reidh lighthouse can park at the end of the public road in Melvaig, while those wishing to drive should be aware that parking is only available 500 yards before the lighthouse in a signed area.
+Carrying on along this road gives a second optional excursion, 9 miles each way to Melvaig.
+Those wishing to walk the final three miles along the private road to the Rubha Reidh lighthouse can park at the end of the public road in Melvaig.

 From Gairloch the A832 cuts across to Poolewe, an attractive village which offers, at Inverewe Garden, one of the main tourist attractions along this coast.
 North of Poolewe you follow the shore of Loch Ewe, albeit with some climbs and descents which offer tremendous views of the coast and inland mountains.